sazzer/tinytypes-js/README.md

 So what does this library give me?
 ----------------------------------

-Realistically, nothing.
+In the simple case, nothing.
 However, it does make life a lot easier for the implementation of these types.
 It makes use of Object.defineProperties to ensure that the value property on our new Tiny Type is read-only, and it also guarantees that the new Tiny Type is constructed with only a single parameter.
 The above becomes the following:

     var Username = TinyType();